 The Low Battery contact allows remote monitoring of the Inverter's battery status.
-The contact will close when battery voltage falls below 11.0 volts.
-This will alert the user to take appropriate measures to avoid shutdown of the Inverter at 10.5VDC.
+The contact will close when battery voltage falls below 11.0 (22.0) volts.
+This will alert the user to take appropriate measures to avoid shutdown of the Inverter at 10.5 (21.0) VDC.
+The SP00172 offers a Fan On contact instead of the Low Battery contact for turning on an external fan or blower when the ITC's fan is on.

-• Remote Power Switch
+Remote Power Switch